polterguy/magic.endpoint/README.md

 In the above arguments declaration, **[arg1]** and **[arg2]** will be sanity checked, and input converted to `string` or `date` (DateTime) - But the **[arg3]** parts will be completely ignored, allowing the caller to invoke it with _anything_ as `arg3` during invocation - Including complete graph JSON objects, assuming the above declaration is for a `PUT` or `POST` Hyperlambda file.
+Arguments declared like the above are considered optional, and the file will still resolve if the argument is not given, except of course the argument won't exist in the **[.arguments]** node.

-To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as we illustrate above.
+To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as illustrated above.
-Arguments will be converted, if possible, to the type declaration in your arguments declaration.
+Arguments will be converted if possible, to the type declaration in your arguments declaration.
 If no conversion is possible, an exception will be thrown.

-Although the sanity check will check graph objects, passed in as JSON payloads, it has its restrictions, such as not being able to sanity checking complex objects passed in as arrays, etc. If you need stronger sanity checking of your arguments, you will probably have to manually check your more complex graph objects yourself.
+Although the sanity check will check graph objects, passed in as JSON payloads, it has its restrictions, such as not being able to sanity check complex objects passed in as arrays, etc. If you need stronger sanity checking of your arguments, you will have to manually check your more complex graph objects yourself.

 ## Accepted Content-Type values